Voice-Preserving Surgery for Early Cancer

 Partial Laryngectomy

-Removal of the affected part of the larynx while preserving the ability to speak.
+Removal of only the affected part of the larynx while preserving healthy structures, allowing patients to maintain speech and normal breathing without a permanent tracheostomy.

 03